mgacummings/GeometricDecomposability/README.md

 # GeometricDecomposability
-A Macaulay2 package to check whether an ideal is geometrically vertex decomposable.
+A _Macaulay2_ package to check whether an ideal is geometrically vertex decomposable, developed by Mike Cummings and Adam Van Tuyl.

+For further information, see: [The GeometricDecomposability package for Macaulay2](https://arxiv.org/abs/2211.02471).

 ## Installation

-This package can be installed to Macaulay2 by copying the file `GeoetricDecomposability.m2` to your working directory from which you launch Macaulay2.
+This package can be installed to Macaulay2 by copying the file `GeoetricDecomposability.m2` to your working directory from which you launch _Macaulay2_.
 Then in M2, run the command `installPackage "GeometricDecomposability"` and use the package as you would any other.

 After the package is loaded, you can read the documentation by running `viewHelp GeometricDecomposability`, which will open the documentation in your web browser.

-In the future, this package will be included with Macaualy2 so external installation will not be necessary.
+In the future, this package will be included with _Macaualy2_ so external installation will not be necessary.

 ## Background